rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 There's an additional problem with partially deontological AIs which didn't exist with purely deontological AIs.
-If the deontological principles of an purely deontological AI [splinter][splintering], the AI remains very unlikely to kill us all.
-It merely will have some other deontological properties potentially making the AI less useful.[^deontsplint] However, if the deontological properties of an partially deontological AI splintered or were merely somewhat off, but the consequentialist capabilities were retained, then it's possible that consequentialism wouldn't be overridden in important cases and the AI would kill us all.
+If the deontological principles of an purely deontological AI [splinter][splintering], the AI remains very unlikely to cause existential catastrophe.
+It merely will have some other deontological properties potentially making the AI less useful.[^deontsplint] However, if the deontological properties of a partially deontological AI splintered or were merely somewhat off, but the consequentialist capabilities were retained, then it's possible that consequentialism wouldn't be overridden in important cases and the AI would kill us all.
 We don't just need to ensure that we get